Introduction to Agile Frameworks

 - And lastly takes it to the implementation stage, where it starts building the feature as per the needs and requirements of the client.

 FDD establishes an overview of the model, which is then resulted in a feature list.
 It then moves onto the next steps, that is, plan by feature, design by feature, build by feature iterations.
-Overall FDD is a great solution to maintain control over the incremental and complex Agile projects.
+Overall, FDD is a great solution to maintain control over incremental and complex Agile projects.

-The above mentioned agile frameworks, each of them has its own unique qualities, they all take into consideration similar process of iterative development and continuous feedback when working on software.
-Agile advocates working incrementally, collaboratively and flexible
+The above mentioned agile frameworks, each of them has its own unique qualities; they all take into consideration a similar process of iterative development and continuous feedback when working on software.
+Agile advocates working incrementally, collaboratively, and flexible.

 Thus Agile frameworks have a lot of similarities between them, and in the end, it comes down to choosing which framework is more comfortable while working with and which serves as the best solution for the problem on hand.